steevelaquitaine/projInference/README.md

         - sub09/
 ```

-2. Extract the task variables from the data files:
+2. Install the `mgl` package for data extraction:

-The dataset is saved in `stim_file.mat`.
-You can access its variables with `getTaskParameters('stim_file.mat')`:
+Task and behavioral data are saved in the `.mat`.
+You can extract them with `getTaskParameters('..mat')`:

-Clone the `mgl` software in your project path.
+Clone the `mgl` software and add it to your matlab path.
 In Matlab:

 ```python
 # move to project path